RagtagOpen/campaign-guide/README.md

 * You can get an email address for free from Gmail (http://gmail.com) or Outlook (https://outlook.live.com/owa/) if you like, by making an email account called _yournameforoffice_@gmail.com.
 * An even better approach is to pay for professional email from Google or Microsoft.
 Both are accessible entirely online, and cost about $5 per email address per month.
 BONUS if you use Google's G Suite, you get all the Google apps you know and love, but with more centralized access control, so you know YOU are the one who owns ALL the google docs.
 * Remember: Don't mix personal and campaign accounts.
 Just don't.
 3. Get a basic website going.
 Squarespace is going to be easiest, and it'll be even easier if you're using them for your domain.
+If you're already using NGP to manage your volunteers, the NGP website builder will be the cheapest option.
 4. Get a twitter account with your name in it.
 Point the website at your new domain with your name in it.
 5. Set up a Facebook page for your campaign.
 Point it at your website.
 6. Set up a mailing list with Mailchimp.
 Link to the sign-up form on your website.